nashville-software-school/reactive-nutshell-boilerplate/README.md

-# Nutshell: The Information Dashboard
+# Reactive Nutshell: The Information Dashboard

+## Setup: Follow these steps exactly

+1. Clone this repository
+1. `cd` into the directory it creates
+1. In the `api` directory, create a copy of the `database.json.example` and remove the .example extension.
+1. Run `npm install` and wait for all dependencies to be installed
+1. Run `npm start` to verify that installation was successful.

+## What is Reactive Nutshell?

 Nutshell is a new product offering that you have been tasked with building.
-It's a dashboard for people to use to organize their daily tasks, events, news article, friends, and chat messages.
+It's an app for people to use to organize their daily tasks, events, news article, friends, and chat messages.

 You will be using the React library to build out this application.